-Plant production

-Machinery / Engineering

-Project planning

-Business Planning, Administration & Finances
+Hard skills - 40% in theory (content - knowledge assessment) Plant production Machinery / Engineering Project planning Business Planning, Administration & Finances How to be evaluated: test

+Soft skills linked to accuracy in practical Communication Self-confidence Capacity for teamwork Analytical competence Creativity Curiosity Time management Flexibility How to be evaluated: Evaluation criteria:

+Meaningful connections between academic concepts and the experience Reflection and self-evaluation SELF-REFLECTION QUESTIONS FOR ACTIVE LEARNING What comes to your mind particularly positive?
+What comes to your mind particularly negative?
 Can you identify the most relevant discoveries you made in project.
-Distinguish between what you discovered about:

-- The topic of investigation - Yourself

-Can you recall your most challenging moments and what made them so thought provoking?
+Distinguish between what you discovered about: The topic of investigation Yourself The team mates Can you recall your most challenging moments and what made them so thought provoking?
 What were some of my most influential learning moments and what made them so significant?
+What is the most important aspect you learned personally?
 How do you feel that your solution relates to real-world situations and problems?
+What most got hindered your progress, if anything?
+How well did you and your team communicate?
 What were some things your team mates did that helped you to learn or overcome obstacles?
+How did you assist and support others during this process?
 Were your milestones and goals mostly met, and how much did you deviate from them if any?

-Project number: 586304-EPP-1-2017-1-BA-EPPKA2-CBHE-JP "This project has been funded with support from the European Commission.
-This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein"

 What did you learn were your greatest strengths?
 Your biggest areas for improvement?
 What would you do differently if you had to approach the same problem again?
+What moments you felt proud of your efforts?
 Could I teach this problem-solving process to someone else easily?
 Why or why not?
 What could I do differently from a personal point of view the next time I teamwork?
 How can you better support and encourage my teammates on future projects?
+How will you use what you have learned in the future?
+Integrative communication of knowledge and skills

+Application